trickstercache/trickster/README.md

 Trickster is an HTTP reverse proxy/cache for http applications and a dashboard query accelerator for time series databases.

+Note for Developers: Active work is being made on our 2.0 release, using the `v2.0.x` branch.

 <img src="./docs/images/high-level-1.png" width=512/>

 Learn more below, and check out our [roadmap](./docs/roadmap.md) to find out what else is in the works.